mikaelschivi/betting-analysis-room/README.md

 view blaze double roulette from terminal utilizing websockets connection.

-will do an integration to telegram eventually.
+will do an integration to telegram eventually. <- did